 Don’t let volunteer surveys sit around for weeks before you respond, even to people who expressed interest in an event that is months away.
 People are much more likely to follow through later if you make a connection now.
 Also, this is an opening to ask for more involvement: “I know you said you'd help with the spring carnival, but I wonder if you could spare an hour to help children pick out books at the book fair in October?”

-5 Ways To Get the Most Out of Your Volunteers
+5 Ways To Get the Most Out of Your School Volunteers

-When you have a new volunteer, have an experienced volunteer work with her to show her the ropes.
-Your new volunteer will get up to speed faster and, if your mentor does her job well, will feel more like a part of the team from the start.
+When you have a new volunteer, have an experienced volunteer show her the ropes.
+Your new volunteer will get up to speed faster, and if your mentor does her job well, she’ll feel more like a part of the team from the start.

 Create a binder with information on your most common activities.
 Include resources, tools, and key steps.
 Don't forget items like tips for using the copy machine, how to handle cash, etc.

 Two heads sometimes are better than one.
 By sharing one job, two people can often put more energy and creativity into the work.
-This tends to work best if you have, for example, a chairman and a chairman-elect—one person as the final decisionmaker in case of disagreements and the other preparing to step into that role next year.
+This tends to work best if you have, for example, a chairman and a chairman-elect—with one person as the final decisionmaker in case of disagreements and the other preparing to step into that role the next year.

 It’s common for people who aren’t familiar with parent groups to think every job needs to be done at school during school hours.
 Make a list of “flex time” and “work at home” jobs to attract people who can’t help out during the day.